- How do I apply?

 Our standard research degree is the funded three to four year PhD.

-We also offer both a range of postgraduate Masters degrees and a Masters by research.
-For more information on our taught Masters degrees, see here.
+We also offer both a Masters by research.
 MSc by research degrees are occasionally offered if you have reached an agreement with the head of the group you wish to join.
 No funding is available from the groups for any Masters degree.

 Am I eligible for UKRI financial support?

-Applications for research council funded positions are accepted at any time, but the main allocation of places occurs around March each year (with discussions with candidates occurring in the months preceding this) for entry that October.
-However, a few additional places often become available right up to the start of the positions in October as extra funding is obtained.
+Applications for research council funded positions are accepted at any time, but the main allocation of places occurs around March each year (with discussions with candidates occurring in the months preceding this) for PhD start dates of October each year.

 Do any other funding opportunities exist?